linewriter1024/simplerpgcards/README.md

     - Maintains proper text wrapping and spacing for spell names
   - **Type Field Display**: Type field now properly displays next to name when present
   - **Flexible Sizing**: All fields use flex-grow properties instead of fixed widths for better space utilization
-  - **Improved Readability**: Larger text sizes (14px field values, 13px list items, 11px labels) for better visibility
+  - **High‑Density Layout (keeps all content visible)**: Inline label–value presentation for basic info and abilities, inline flowing list items for attacks/spells/skills, reduced paddings/margins, and compact typography (≈13px values, 12px list items, 10px labels).
+Sidebar narrowed to ~260px.
+This significantly increases rows per screen without hiding or truncating information.
-  - **Generous Text Fields**: Attacks and spells fields given higher flex priority for more space
+  - **Generous Text Fields Where Needed**: Attacks and spells fields still receive higher flex priority so long entries remain fully visible on large screens
   - **No Horizontal Scrolling**: Responsive flex layout that wraps appropriately instead of forcing horizontal scroll
   - **Integrated Tag Search**: Click on any tag to add/remove it from the search field, with visual highlighting of active search terms
   - **Advanced Search**: Support for quoted exact matches and multiple search terms (space-separated)